cert-manager/website/content/en/docs/configuration/acme/dns01/_index.md

 challenge.
 By default, the DNS servers for this check will be taken from `/etc/resolv.conf`.
-If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller exposes a flag that allows you alter this behaviour:
+If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller exposes a flag that allows you alter this behavior:

 Example usage::
 ```bash